node-red/node-red.github.io/docs/getting-started/running.md

     node-red-pi --max-old-space-size=128 --userDir /home/user/node-red-data/
     node --max-old-space-size=128 red.js --userDir /home/user/node-red-data/

 ### Starting Node-RED on boot

 There are many methods of starting, stopping and monitoring applications at boot time.
+Raspberry Pi users are *strongly* recommended to follow [these instructions](../hardware/raspberrypi.html).

 The guide below sets out what we believe to be the most straight-forward for the majority of users.
-For Windows PM2 does not autorun as a service - you may prefer the [NSSM option](#alternative-options) below.
+For Windows, PM2 does not autorun as a service - you may prefer the [NSSM option](#alternative-options) below.

 #### Using PM2